haroonawanofficial/NG-Canaries-Detect/readme.md

 ```

 # Bonus - Network File Share Scanner for Canary
-- Use networkshare.py to identify which machine is canary and how much share access which will be tokens or tripwires are implemented
+- Use networkshare.py to identify which machine is the canary and how much share access, such as tokens or tripwires, is implemented.
-- Identify the tripwires
+- Identify the tripwires.
-- Use Public Facing IP using spoof
+- Use a public-facing IP with spoofing.
-- Enjoy your legitimate presence in the network
+- Enjoy your legitimate presence in the network.

 # Company
 Cyber Zeus